mipearson/docrails/railties/guides/KINDLE.md

 ## Synopsis

   1. Obtain `kindlegen` from the link below and put the binary in your path
-  2. Run `ruby rails_guides.rb` to generate the guides and .mobi files
+  2. Run `ruby rails_guides.rb` to generate the guides
+  3. Run `kindlegen output/guides.opf` to generate `output/guides.mobi`
-  3. Copy the .mobi files you wish to read to your Kindle
+  3. Copy `output/guides.mobi` to your Kindle

 ## Resources